2026 U.S. Tax Extension Deadlines

 Here are the key extended deadlines you should be aware of:

-The deadline for tax extensions remains April 15, 2025.
-You must submit Form 4868 by this date to receive an automatic 6-month extension until October 15, 2025.
+The deadline to request a tax extension is April 15, 2026.
+Submit Form 4868 by this date to receive an automatic 6-month extension until October 15, 2026.

 Remember: an extension of time to file is not an extension of time to pay.
 You should estimate and pay any owed taxes by the original April 15 deadline to avoid penalties and interest.